Board Members

 Dr. Lina G. Tahan, Chair

-Lina G. Tahan has completed a Ph.D. in archaeology and museum studies from the University of Cambridge, United Kingdom.
-She is currently an affiliated scholar at the department of Archaeology, University of Cambridge and until recently a University Lecturer at the Department of Archaeology at the Lebanese University.
-Her research and teaching interests relate to: (1) the representation issues within Middle Eastern museums collections, exhibitions and visitors; (2) the history of collections and museum development in Lebanon within the political context; (3) the definition of heritage in Lebanon and how this links to identity formation and the creation of a sense of place; (4) the role of museums in fostering understanding in divided societies.
+Lina G. Tahan has a Ph.D. in Archaeology and Museum Studies from the University of Cambridge, United Kingdom.
+She is currently an affiliated scholar at the Department of Archaeology, University of Cambridge and, until recently, a Lecturer at the Department of Archaeology, Lebanese University.
+Her research and teaching interests relate to: (1) Representation issues within Middle Eastern museums collections, exhibitions and visitors; (2) The history of collections and museum development in Lebanon within the political context; (3) The definition of heritage in Lebanon and how this links to identity formation and the creation of a sense of place; (4) The role of museums in fostering understanding in divided societies.
 She is an active member of the International Council of Museums (ICOM) and a board member of the International Committee for Ethical Dilemmas.
-She is mainly working for promoting museums in the Arab World.
+She also promotes museums in the Arab World.

 Andrea Kieskamp, Secretary